 With nearly 2 million apps in the Apple App Store alone, competition for user downloads is intense.
 Your app may be incredibly unique, work perfectly well, and solve an important problem — and still not achieve the success you dream about.

-The truth is, success in the Apple App, and Google Play stores require more than a great product.
+The truth is, success in the Apple App Store and Google Play Store requires more than a great product.
 You also have to optimize your solution correctly with appropriate text elements – the app title, subtitle, description, etc.

 Keep reading to learn what text element optimization is, how to choose the perfect text for your specific app, and the three best practices to keep in mind while doing so.
 By the end of this article, you’ll have the knowledge you need to lift your app out of obscurity and reach an endless stream of users, ready to download your app.